 This same mindset can be seen in other aspects of life.
 By the time you move your family to the best school district in your city, it may already be overcrowded, which means bigger classrooms, less one-on-one attention, and fewer resources.
 Similarly, how many people bought homes with little money down in the hottest neighborhoods back in 2007 before the house of cards came tumbling down?

 My feeling is that in the next 5-10 years, St. Louis will be one of the trendier places in the country to live.
 This notion may be accelerated by the post-pandemic increase in remote work as more families move from big cities to mid-tier cities like St. Louis.
 There’s so much to offer in this city for families, and I’m excited to see the city progress.
+This holds true if you are visiting or plan to live in St. Louis.

 We are a family of four with two young children.
 My wife and I were born and raised in St. Louis, so most of our friends and family live in the area.
 We are proud to call St. Louis our home, and we’ve especially grown to love all that our city offers young families.